-267 Almost all respondents considered that the disclosures on expected synergies would provide useful information to investors to better understand the potential impact of an acquisition on the combined financial statements of an entity.
-Two of them commented that the benefits from them would outweigh the costs.
+- 284 Almost all respondents consider that the disclosures on expected synergies would provide useful information to investors to better understand the potential impact of an acquisition on the combined financial statements of an entity.
+Two of them commented that the benefits from them would outweigh the costs. - One respondent recommends that the IASB design future requirements in a way that may be clear and enforceable, leading to disclosure being specific and informative rather than boilerplate information.

-One respondent recommended that the IASB design future requirements in a way that may be clear and enforceable, leading to a disclosure specific and informative rather than a boilerplate information.
+286 Some respondents recognise that the disclosure can trigger commercial sensitivity.
+One of them argues that sensitivity issues would affect entities both toward competitors under a commercial perspective (i.e., revenues synergies) and toward

-- 269 Some respondents recognised that the disclosure can trigger commercial sensitivity.
-One of them argued that sensitivity issue would affect entities both toward competitors under a commercial perspective (i.e., revenues synergies) and toward other stakeholders (i.e., cost synergies).
-One respondent also mentioned the risk of creating a competitive imbalance between entities applying IFRS Standards and those applying other GAAPs, encouraging the IASB to consider setting out disclosure requirements in relation to acquisitions after having carefully considered the requirements in other major accounting frameworks. - 270 One respondent suggested that the requirements would give some leeway to companies in relation to the information they would be required to disclose.
-Accordingly, based on its judgement, management would select information that is relevant to the circumstance without being prejudicial to their financial performance or competitive position. - 271 Two respondents noted that, consistently to other disclosure requirements, a balance between the benefits to investors and the commercially sensitivity of these disclosures should be found.
+- other stakeholders (i.e., cost synergies).
+The respondent also mentions the risk of creating a competitive imbalance between entities applying IFRS Standards and those applying other GAAPs, encouraging the IASB to consider setting out disclosure requirements in relation to acquisitions after having carefully considered the requirements in other major accounting frameworks. - 287 One respondent suggests that the requirements would give some leeway to companies in relation to the information they would be required to disclose.
+Accordingly, based on its judgement, management would select information that is relevant to the circumstance without being prejudicial to their financial performance or competitive position. - 288 Two respondents note that, consistently to other disclosure requirements, a balance between the benefits to investors and the commercially sensitivity of these disclosures should be found.